 Associate in Science Degree

-After completion of all Occupational Therapy Assistant course training on campus, and Level I Fieldwork off campus, students enter the community for Level II Fieldwork.
-The two Level II Fieldwork experiences give the student many opportunities to apply Occupational Therapy Assistant classroom training to real life situations.
-Upon successful completion of all degree requirements, the student will be eligible to sit for the National Certification Examination for Occupational Therapy Assistants.
+After completion of all classroom training on campus and Level I Fieldwork off campus, students enter the community for Level II Fieldwork.
+The two Level II Fieldwork experiences give students many opportunities to apply classroom training to real life situations.
+Upon successful completion of all degree requirements, students will be eligible to sit for the National Certification Examination for Occupational Therapy Assistants.
 Employment is available in a wide variety of settings in the areas of physical disabilities, pediatrics, and geriatrics, as well as in mental health and wellness programs.
-Earn your Associate’s Degree in Occupational Therapy Assistant Technology in as little as 18 months, days or evenings.
-In addition, after completing certain prerequisites*, graduates of this program are eligible to continue on for a Bachelor of Science Degree in Business Management Technology or Master of Science Degree in Occupational Therapy.
+In addition, graduates of this program are eligible to continue on for a Bachelor of Science Degree in Rehabilitation Sciences or apply for entry to the Master of Science Degree in Occupational Therapy.

-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association.
-ACOTE c/o Accreditation Department American Occupational Therapy Association (AOTA) 4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org .
+The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE’s telephone number, c/o AOTA, is 301-652-AOTA and its web address is www.acoteonline.org .